 There are only around 2,000 pandas left in the wild.
 They are some of the most actively-conserved animals on the planet, and hence the fitting symbol for the WWF.

 However, another reason why a panda was chosen to represent the organisation is due to printing restrictions!
-It simply would cost too much to press a more colourful creature.
+It simply would cost too much to press a more colorful creature.

 11. Pandas are great in water.